sachinacharyaa/Heart_Disease-Predictor/README.md

 # Heart Disease Predictor using Machine Learning
-This project focuses on predicting cardiovascular diseases using advanced machine learning algorithms.
+This project focuses on predicting heart diseases using advanced machine-learning algorithms.
 It aims to provide early warnings and insights to help healthcare professionals make informed decisions for better patient outcomes